nsmsn/dotcom/src/posts/2025-choose-inclusion.md

 &nbsp;

 **2025-01-23 Update:** I’m no longer syndicating my RSS to Micro.blog or linking to that platform.
 You should read [Hollie’s post](https://eilloh.net/2025/01/23/my-husband-asked-me-tonight.html).
 It’s much more articulate than anything else I can add right now.

+**2025-06-06 Update:** Happy Pride Month.
+I wish I had updated this post earlier in the year with a link to the post from Coyote Tracks, called "[The pressure to stay genteel](https://coyotetracks.org/blog/pressure-to-stay-genteel/)" too.
+It's a good read.
+Clearly, I'm still thinking about this situation from earlier this year.
+And from what I can see, literally nothing has changed much on the community management front over at M.b.